dimsemenov/Magnific-Popup/README.md

 ## License

 Script is MIT licensed and free and will always be kept this way.
-But has a small restriction from me - please do not create public WordPress plugin based on it(or at least contact me before creating it), because I will create it.
+But has a small restriction from me - please do not create public WordPress plugin based on it(or at least contact me before creating it), because I will create it ([want to get notified?](http://dimsemenov.com/subscribe.html)).